SantiagoYanezFerreiro/ZeroFoodWaste/README.md

 •	EmailJS: To make the form work and receive visitors requests.

+•   Google Maps API: Used to display the map of the biggest Food Wasting Countries.

 ## Testing
-The code was validated with the W3C Markup Validator and W3C CSS Validator Services to look for syntax errors.
+The code was validated with the W3C Markup, W3C CSS and JSHint Validator Services to look for syntax errors.
-The website passed both tests succesfully with no errors at all.
+The website passed all tests succesfully with no errors.
+An excel file with info about the tests performed was included in the repository.

 ### High Level Test Classes
 ![High Level Test Classes](https://santiagoyanezferreiro.github.io/ZeroFoodWaste/assets/images/HighLevelTestCases.PNG)